 5. Liaising with the newly-formed Royal Greenwich Heritage Trust.

-8. The proposed Ikea store in east Greenwich.
+7. The rapidly rising Ikea store in east Greenwich.

 9. The proposed Silvertown Tunnel.